MarijaPetrevska1/angular-aspnet-webapi-development/README.md

 # Build pizza app! with ANGULAR, .NET8 and POSTGRESQL

 This project was developed as part of my academy coursework.
+It is a learning project designed to help me practice Angular and understand how web applications are structured.
+I am using this project to explore the code, learn from it, and improve my skills so that I can build similar projects on my own in the future.
+It is intended for learning and practice purposes.

 ## Module plan
 1. [Angular] Initializing Angular Project, Creating Components, Routing, Directives, Modules